lucasxsong/bruteRSA/README.md

 ## rsaEncrypt

 Encrypts and decrypts a message in the form of an int with the public and private key pair.
 Simplifies exponents that may result in integer overflow using an implementation of Fermat's Little Theorem.
+(FLT)

+## exponentFactorization

+Helper function that factorizes large exponents to be used in encrypt and decrypt functions.

+## fermatsLittleTheorem

+Uses FLT to find the inverse mod.